harithsya24/profile/README.md

 ## License

-This portfolio is licensed under the [Your License Name] License.
+This portfolio is licensed under the Amrutha Kanakatte Ravishankar License.